Everyone with a clitoris should own this sex toy. Hell, everyone with a soul should own it.

 The sensation of oscillation is hard to describe, especially in a way that will accurately convince you of its majesty, but here goes: oscillations feel a lot deeper than regular vibrations.
 When I use a regular ol’ vibrator on my clit now, the vibrations feel very surface-level, and thus not as stimulating.
 Oscillations also don’t numb, and with oscillations, it’s not necessary to use pressure.
 Really, pressing the attachment harder doesn’t accomplish much at all, other than soreness in the hand.

 It has taken some time and much experimenting, but I’m finally semi-prepared to order the attachments from my favorite to my least favorite.
-Refer to the photo for the corresponding attachment shapes.
+Here they are, starting with the attachment shown on the Eroscillator here, Seven Pearls of the Orient, and working clockwise.

 But everyone’s different, so my seventh favorite could very well be your most favorite.
 None of them suck, and rest assured that any attachment will result in orgasm.
 It’s the oscillating function that matters in the orgasmic end, not the shape of the attachment.